 In the end of Do Androids Dream of Electric Sheep Deckard encounters a wild animal ( in this future vision, the animals are all gone: goats, horses, dogs, etc. Those that remain are venerated under the hyper Christianity of that world called “Mercerism”.
 The wild animal he encounters is a grasshoper, he turns it over and looks at the bottom and realizes that it is in fact a simulation, a machine grasshopper.
 This has some meaning relative to the previous experiences he went through.

 Origami, origami is amazing.
-I found this page at Discovery and was amazed by this stunning dragon and then i was even more stunned by the origami flower.
-As amazing as the dragon is, the flower is more amazing because it’s natural, it’s unnatural natural.
 It’s like Zen gardens, the goal is to mirror the natural ways and assemblages of natural foliage, but to do it in a way with patterns that show human intervention was involved, the natural unnatural as it were.